TimKuijpers2002/GoGlobalAPIApp/README.md

 -   **Windows** 1.
 Run the docker-compose up to run all the backend containers needed to communicate
     <ins>
     <br>

-    Note: If the you don't have the images on your device, run docker-compose up --build -d to build and run these images</ins>
+    Note: If you don't have the images on your device, run docker-compose up --build -d to build and run these images</ins>
     <br>

 ##### Front-end-Dashboard